• Skip to primary navigation

 In addition to drinking some tasty pints at the bar, the Brewery Tour, which typically occurs daily, is a great way to learn more about the brewery and their unique beverages.
 For more information about the Woodstock Inn Brewery, please visit https://www.woodstockinnbrewery.com/brewery/.

-Rhythm Handcrafted Beverages is one of the “new kids on the block” in the Lincoln-North Woodstock area found by Seven Birches Winery’s Mark LaClair.
+Rhythm Cider is one of the “new kids on the block” in the Lincoln-North Woodstock area found by Seven Birches Winery’s Mark LaClair.
 For 12 years, LaClair had perfected his wine while experimenting with fermenting other unique beverages such as ciders and meads.
-All that tinkering paid off as Rhythm Handcrafted Beverages was launched in 2020.
+All that tinkering paid off as Rhythm Cider was launched in 2020.

-Rhythm, named after the beautiful flow of music and nature, offers a variety of craft ciders, mead, hard seltzer, and fruit wine right at the Lincoln Village Shops in downtown Lincoln.
-The brand launched with its line of original ciders, including the ever-popular Rhythm Original, Rhythm Blood Orange, and Rhythm Heirloom, but has since expanded into other fruit-based fermented drinks.
+Rhythm, named after the beautiful flow of music and nature, offers a variety of craft ciders right at the Lincoln Village Shops in downtown Lincoln.
+The brand launched with its line of original ciders, including the ever-popular Rhythm Original, Rhythm Blood Orange, and Rhythm Heirloom, but has since expanded.
 All the ciders are made like fine wine is made, with plenty of time for aging to develop unique flavors, aromas, and textures.

 Stop by Rhythm Studio in the Lincoln Village Shops for a tour and tasting.
 The fruits used in the beverages are all locally sourced to carefully craft unique liquid magic right in the heart of the White Mountains.
 Art of all kinds created by local artists is incorporated into the labels and the Studio will be hosting trivia, game nights, and crafting workshops throughout the year.
-For more information about Rhythm Handcrafted Beverages, please visit https://rhythmbeverages.com/.
+For more information about Rhythm Cider, please visit https://rhythmcider.com/.

 One Love Brewery